ramp4-pcar4/ramp4-pcar4/docs/geo/layers.md

 myLayer.userAdded; // true
 ```

 Determine if a layer has been removed from the map / session.
-In most cases this is redundant, as the layer will be toast.
-It becomes useful when dealing with sublayers, as a sublayer could be removed but the parent layer remains and retains the original layer tree.
+This also applies to sublayers which can be removed but the parent layer remains and retains the original layer tree.

 ```js
 myLayer.isRemoved; // false